 PS C:\Users\luis> ubuntu2404.exe config --default-user luis

-I mention it in several parts of this post, here’s the final copy I use on my computer — it must be edited in WSL2 as root.
+I mention it in several places in this post.
+Here’s the final copy I use on my machine — edit it inside WSL2 as root.

 [boot]